Eyad9b/Azure-case-studies/001-secure-linux-web-server-on-azure/README.md

 - Docker service started automatically.
 - The Nginx container responded to HTTP requests.
 - Network Security Group rules functioned as expected.

+## Cost Considerations

+The solution was designed to minimize operational costs by:

+- Using a small VM size suitable for development and testing
+- Avoiding unnecessary Azure services
+- Selecting cost-effective storage options
+- Scaling resources only when required